lucasvolkmer/d2l-en-branch/chapter_preliminaries/probability.md

 ## Teoria Básica de Probabilidade

-Say that we cast a die and want to know what the chance is of seeing a 1 rather than another digit.
-If the die is fair, all the six outcomes $\{1, \ldots, 6\}$ are equally likely to occur, and thus we would see a $1$ in one out of six cases.
-Formally we state that $1$ occurs with probability $\frac{1}{6}$.

 Digamos que lançamos um dado e queremos saber qual é a chance de ver um 1 em vez de outro dígito.
 Se o dado for justo, todos os seis resultados $\{1, \ldots, 6\}$ têm a mesma probabilidade de ocorrer e, portanto, veríamos $1$ em um dos seis casos.
 Formalmente afirmamos que $1$ ocorre com probabilidade $\frac{1}{6}$.

-For a real die that we receive from a factory, we might not know those proportions and we would need to check whether it is tainted.
-The only way to investigate the die is by casting it many times and recording the outcomes.
-For each cast of the die, we will observe a value in $\{1, \ldots, 6\}$.
-Given these outcomes, we want to investigate the probability of observing each outcome.

 Para um dado real que recebemos de uma fábrica, podemos não saber essas proporções e precisaríamos verificar se ele está contaminado.
 A única maneira de investigar o dado é lançando-o várias vezes e registrando os resultados.
 Para cada lançamento do dado, observaremos um valor em $\{1, \ldots, 6\}$.
 Dados esses resultados, queremos investigar a probabilidade de observar cada resultado.